maskaravivek/cse-573-web-scrappers/README.md

 ### Selenium

+The demo app is coded in Java.
+You will need Java setup on your machine to run the demo.

 - The [Selenium directory](Selenium/Automation/src/main/java/com/) has two sub folders for `reddit` and `twitter`.
 Browse to the respective directory to scrap the website.
 - The directory contains an `Application.java` class which can be executed to run the demo
 - The `Application.java` class contains `userName` and `passWord` fields.
 Replace the values with actual username/password.